By Alyse Bacine

 Many traditional approaches to abandonment issues focus on symptom management—techniques to reduce anxiety, challenge negative thoughts, or improve communication skills.
 While these strategies have value, they often fail to create lasting change because they don't address the deeper patterns at work.

 True transformation requires addressing abandonment issues at their source—the early experiences that created these patterns and the core beliefs that sustain them.
-This deeper approach alleviates symptoms temporarily and creates fundamental shifts in how you experience yourself and your relationships.
+This deeper approach not only temporarily alleviates symptoms but also creates fundamental shifts in how you experience yourself and your relationships.

 Several therapeutic approaches effectively address abandonment issues at their roots: